Get started

-If you would like to control a player embedded on your site using JavaScript you can use our Player API.
-Since your page and our embed code are on different domains, you need some additional JavaScript to use it.
+Since your page and our embed code are on different domains, you need to add some additional JavaScript to use it:

 <script>